Analysis | Trump Has Been Impeached Again. Here’s What Happens Next

 3. Does it matter that Trump would already be out of office?

 Sure.
-The most obvious reason to impeach a president is to remove him from office, which would be a moot point.
 The legality of a Senate impeachment trial after a president has left office is an open question, never tested in the courts.
 That’s because no president impeached by the House has ever been convicted by the Senate, much less after leaving office.
+(A sparse but consistent line of non-presidential impeachments in the past -- federal judges and members of presidential Cabinets are also subject to impeachment -- suggests the Senate does have legal authority to put Trump on trial even after his term ends.)
+On a practical level, the most obvious reason to impeach a president is to remove him from office, which would be a moot point.

 4. What would be the point of a Senate trial, then?